 (2) The supplemental pro forma statement of operations data have been computed by eliminating net interest expense of \$2.4 million related to debt that will be repaid with a portion of the net proceeds of the Offering.
-The supplemental pro forma statement of operations data do not include adjustments to (i) record an extraordinary loss, net of taxes, of \$1.1 million for the year ended December 31, 1998 related to the extinguishment of such debt or (ii) reflect recognition of a one-time non-cash tax charge of approximately \$1.4 million for the year ended December 31, 1998 with respect to a net deferred tax liability related to the Company's conversion in the Reorganization to a C corporation.
+The supplemental pro forma statement of operations data do not include adjustments to (i) record an extraordinary loss, net of taxes, of \$1.1 million for the year ended December 31, 1998 related to the extinguishment of such debt or (ii) reflect recognition of a one-time non-cash tax charge of approximately \$1.4 million for the year ended December 31, 1998 with respect to a net deferred tax liability related to the Company's conversion in the Reorganization to a corporation taxed in accordance with Subchapter C of the Internal Revenue Code (a "C corporation").
 Such data give effect to the conversion as if it had occurred on January 1, 1998.
 The supplemental pro forma income tax provision is calculated at a combined federal and state income tax rate of 40%.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Overview" and "Certain Transactions--Reorganization."